Words by Shauna Lyttle

 Another factor that makes being in London difficult is when your young child becomes ill and is excluded from their nursery- Nightmare!
 Perhaps some employers are understanding when it comes to this but mine weren’t and I really felt that added pressure (unfortunately when a young baby first starts nursery because their immune system is still forming, sickness is generally a weekly occurrence- at least it was in our household).

-Another ‘London factor’ was the grueling daily commute.
+Another ‘London factor’ was the gruelling daily commute.
 I live in South East London but worked in North West London.
 My daily commute was 1.5 hours, or if doing the nursery drop, then around 2 hours.
 That makes things so much harder.
 Again, current London living means that due to the rise in rental prices you have to live further and further out from where you are working.
 London is so competitive that you would be silly to turn down a job offer based on location, and if you’re living in zone three it is pretty darn expensive.

 And finally, I would say that because I am living in one of the fastest paced cites in the world, even though we have loads of amazing close friends that live nearby, we are all too busy to see each other on a regular basis.
 This coupled with high everyday living costs means London can be an extremely lonely and isolated city to live in for anyone and especially for new parents - it’s not just the mums that suffer.

-I am writing for Balanced Garden so that I can share and pass on my experiences whilst based in London and share any research that I discover along the way.
+I am writing for Balance Garden so that I can share and pass on my experiences whilst based in London and share any research that I discover along the way.
 I have just signed up to an eight-week Yoga course, so I hope to share that experience in relation to my mental health journey, I have stopped working and so am on the hunt for what London has to offer in terms of activities for toddlers and parents and I am on the Lewisham waiting list for CBT.
 I have also just shaved off all my hair and recommend that all women try and experience the exhilaration that follows from this cathartic act at least once in their lives!

 I also want to share my experiences (sad or hilarious) on this platform so that at the very least others can feel that they too are not alone-parent or not.
 This was quite a lonely experience initially, but I soon realised that as soon as I spoke up and shared experiences with those around me that there were so many others going through or who had gone through a similar experience.